PNPtutorials/PNP-PortableHackingMachine/README.md

 comment.py is commitning the change in .bashrc file by introducing # in front of ap making command.

-reboot.py is commiting the change in .bashrc file by removing # in front of ap making command.
+shutdown.py is commiting the change in .bashrc file by removing # in front of ap making command.

+NOTE: You have to shutdown your raspberryPi with shutdwon.py script so that it can commit the necceasary changes in .bashrc file.